top of page

 Web Designer

 Web designers are responsible for a website's appearance using design programs like Photoshop or Illustrator.
 They create graphics for sites with images, logos, icons, and other visual elements.
-A web designer's job is to give a website its own unique style that sets it apart from the competition.
+A web designer's job is to give a website its unique style that sets it apart from the competition.

 Web designer tasks include: